cjmakes/mocktext/README.md

 # Limitations
-- ascii only, unicode is hard
+- ascii only, unicode is hard, also unchecked
-- non-portable, only works for x86/x86_64, no fallbacks